What is a Football Accumulator and How Does it Work?

 How are the odds calculated?

-The odds for an accumulator bet are calculated by multiplying the odds for each individual selection together.
-For example, if you’re betting on a three-team accumulator and each team has respective odds of 2/1, 5/2, and 7/4, the odds for your accumulator would be 2.00 x 2.50 x 1.75 = 8.75.
+The odds for an accumulator bet are calculated by multiplying the odds for each selection.
+For example, if you're betting on a three-team accumulator and each team has respective odds of 2/1, 5/2, and 7/4, the odds for your accumulator would be 2.00 x 2.50 x 1.75 = 8.75.
 This means that if you bet £10, you would win £87.50 if all of your selections were correct.

 Acca Insurance Explained